“Traditional Ecological Knowledge (TEK) and Indigenous Religious Freedom: The Case of Chí’chil Biłdagoteel” by Brady Earley

 “Freedom of Conscience and Religion in the Americas: Following OAS General Assembly Resolutions to Promote Pluralism and Strengthen Communities” by Emily Cole

 The “Temple of the Sun” of Ingapirca, Ecuador by Bernard Gagnon (CC BY-SA 3.0) The following essay is reprinted and adapted on Canopy Forum in collaboration with the journal Derecho en Sociedad, a biannual electronic publication that is free and open access.
-See other essays in this series here.
-As Latin America and the Caribbean face increasing challenges related to
+Their issue 19(1) features full length articles in Spanish and English.
+Read Cole’s long-form essay on Freedom of Conscience and

 “Land is Kin” by Dana Lloyd